roaringlands/roaringlands.github.io/codex/homebrew/outworlder.md

 Korin turned toward her.
 “What kind of questions?”

-“Things like why the Rabid are drawn to magic.
-Why we measure strength in tiers.
-Why we grow stronger by killing Rabid.”
+“Things like what the Rabid are.
+Why they're drawn to attack people.
+Why we measure strength in tiers.”
 She tossed a twig into the fire and watched it curl into ash.
-“He wasn’t trying to be clever.
+“He wasn’t trying to be clever or devious.
 He just didn’t know the rules.”

 Korin was quiet a moment.
-Then, “So where do they come from?”
+Then, “So where did he come from?”

-“No one really knows,” Talia said.
-“Some say the stars.
+“He called his home 'Acron' but I've never heard of it” Talia said.
+“Some say outworlders come from the stars.
 Others say they fall through cracks in the world, places where reality’s worn thin.
 One day they just appear — dazed, confused, and often naked.”

 Korin snorted.
 “Sounds like half the initiates we train.”

-She smiled faintly.
+She snorted as she laughed.
 “Except outworlders don’t stay confused.
 Not for long.
 They adapt — but not like us.
 It’s not just learning skills or languages.
 They come from somewhere so different that everything here seems off to them.
 And so they act different.”

 He leaned forward.
 “How well did you get to know that outworlder?”